 - Output and how to interpret the results

 nf-core/nanoseq was originally written by Chelsea Sawyer and Harshil Patel from The Bioinformatics & Biostatistics Group for use at The Francis Crick Institute, London.
-Laura Wratten from the Genome Institute of Singapore is one of the primary contributors along with Johannes Alneberg and Franziska Bonath from SciLifeLab, Sweden.
+Other primary contributors include Laura Wratten, Chen Ying and Jonathan Goeke from the Genome Institute of Singapore, Johannes Alneberg and Franziska Bonath from SciLifeLab, Sweden.

 If you would like to contribute to this pipeline, please see the contributing guidelines.

 You can cite the